-13.1 Fault lines

-- A. Define cover, they do not provide cover. - B. Must have a straight edge - C. Start at the cover object and extend to the stage boundary - D. May be limited in length by placing an indicator at the desired length. - 1.
+- 13.1 Fault lines - A. Define cover, they do not provide cover. - B. Must have a straight edge - C. Start at the cover object and extend to the stage boundary - D. May be limited in length by placing an indicator at the desired length. - 1.
 This should be noted in the written course description and during the walk-through. - E. Fault Lines at a window - 1.
 Placed at edge(s) of window - 2.
 Targets are shot from cover (slicing the pie) - F. No Fault Lines at window - 1.
-Targets behind the window are in the open - 13.2 Do Not Pass lines (DNP) - A. Will be pointed out during the walk-through - B. Shooter will earn one PE for each target engaged beyond a "do not pass" line (See 19.1 B4) - C. Fault lines may not also be defined as Do Not Pass lines
+Targets behind the window are in the open - G. 1 PE per array for faulting the line while shooting - 13.2 Do Not Pass lines (DNP) - A. Will be pointed out during the walk-through - B. Shooter earns one PE for each target engaged while touching anything beyond a "do not pass" line - C. Fault lines may not also be defined as Do Not Pass lines